-In addition to the standard synoptic laboratories, NPS meteorological facilities include most instruments in present-day use for observing the atmosphere as well as equipment for copying weather analyses and forecasts emanating from the National Weather Service.
-Similar information is received from Fleet Numerical Oceanography Center in Monterey via the Naval Environmental Display Station.
+In addition to the standard synoptic laboratories.
+NPS meteorological facilities include most instruments in present-day use for observing the atmosphere as well as equipment for copying weather analyses and forecasts emanating from the National Weather Service.
+Similar information is received. from Fleet Numerical Oceanography Center in Monterey via the Naval Environmental Display Station.
 Rawinsonde and wiresonde equipment, an acoustic sounder, an APT receiver for readout of weather satellite data and micrometeorologically instrumented masts on the Research Vessel ACANIA are utilized by faculty and students in the Meteorology and Oceanography Programs.

-MR 0110-11-12-13 Applications Seminars (1-0).
+MR 0110-11-12 Applications Seminars (1-0).

 Presentation of DOD related research activities, applications to weapons and warfare systems, utilization of oceanography and meteorology in specific billets, presentations by faculty, staff, selected students and visiting authorities.
-MR 0110 is for orientation; MR 0111 is for intermediate students; MR 0112/0113 is for thesis orientation/topic selection.
-PREREQUISITE: Enrollment in an Air-Ocean Science curriculum.
+MR 0110 is for orientation; MR 0111 is for beginning students; MR 0112 is for advanced students.
+PREREQUISITE: Enrollment in an Air-Ocean Science curriclum.

 MR 0810 Thesis Research (0-0).
+Every student conducting thesis research will enroll in this course.

 MR 0999 Seminar in Meteorology (2-0).
 Students present results of thesis or other approved research investigation.
-PREREQUI-SITE: Concurrent preparation of thesis or other acceptable research paper.
+PREREQUISITE: Concurrent preparation of thesis or other acceptable research paper.

-MR 2020 Computer Computations in Air-Ocean Sciences (1-2).
+MR 2020 Computer Computations in Air-Ocean Sciences (0-3).
+Introduction to FORTRAN, the NPS main frame computer and hand-held calculators.

-Introduction to FORTRAN and the NPS main frame computer as applied to elementary problems in oceanography and meteorology.
-PREREQUISITES: Calculus and college physics.
+as applied to elementary problems in oceanography and meteorology.
+PREREQUI-SITES: Calculus and college physics.